White River Baptist Association

-The 21st Century brought with it new challenges and change in society and in the church.
+The 21st Century brought with it new challenges and changes in society and in the church.
 Some changes were negative and some were positive.
 Now after eighteen years into the new millennia we have learned one important lesson- there will always be change.
-Change is the very essence of the North American society.
+Change is the very essence of North American society.
 The only thing that does not change is that there will always be change.
 Because of the constant change, the church is forced into adjusting the way they live out the Gospel.
 This will never mean that the church changes the message because “God’s Word will never return void.
-(Isaiah 55:11)” Practices, structure, and focus may change in regards to each autonomous fellowship.
+(Isaiah 55:11)” Practices, structure, and focus may change in regard to each autonomous fellowship.
 Churches must do a consistent evaluation of the relevance and identity of the fellowship.
 This evaluation is necessary to fulfill the furtherance of the gospel in the community and globally.
 The following questions must be asked of each church fellowship as a determination of relevance in a lost world.

 What is our purpose?

 What impression are we providing to the lost community?

 What are we willing to do to reach the lost?